Does SEO use machine learning?

 A cluster refers to a collection of data points aggregated together by a certain degree of similarity.

 K-Means clustering is one of the simplest and most popular unsupervised machine learning algorithms.
-It will make inferences using only input features (data points like the numbers of impressions or the number of clicks) without requiring any labeled outcome.
+It will make inferences using only input features (data points like the numbers of impressions or the number of clicks) without requiring any labelled outcome.

 Here is how the flow looks like in Orange.
 We’re importing the CSV data that we have created using the File widget, we’re quickly analyzing the data using the Distribution Widget.
-We have the k-Means Widget at the center of the workflow that receives data from the Select Rows Widget (this is a simple filter to work only on records that are positioned in SERP between 3 and 10) and sends the output to a Scatter Plot that will help us visualize the clusters and understand the underlying patterns.
+We have the k-Means Widget at the centre of the workflow that receives data from the Select Rows Widget (this is a simple filter to work only on records that are positioned in SERP between 3 and 10) and sends the output to a Scatter Plot that will help us visualize the clusters and understand the underlying patterns.
 On another end, the k-Means sends the data to a Data Table widget that will produce the final report with the list of pages we need to work on and their respective queries.
 Here we also use a Select Rows widget to bring in our final report only the most relevant cluster.

 The silhouette score in k-Means helps us understand how similar each combination is to its own cluster (cohesion) compared to other clusters (separation).

 The silhouette score ranges from 0 to 1 (a high value indicates that the object is well matched to its own cluster).
 By using this value the algorithm can define how many clusters we need (unless we specify otherwise) and the level of cohesion of each group.
-In our case 3 cluster represent the best way to organize our data and to prioritize our work.
-From the initial 15784 samples (the rows in our dataset) we have now selected 1010 instances (these are all the combination with pages in position 3-10) that have been grouped by k-Means.
+In our case 3 clusters represent the best way to organize our data and to prioritize our work.
+From the initial 15784 samples (the rows in our dataset) we have now selected 1010 instances (these are all the combinations with pages in position 3-10) that have been grouped by k-Means.

 We will use Orange’s intelligent data visualization to find informative projections.
 In this way, we can see how the data has been clustered.
 The projections are a list of attribute pairs by average classification accuracy score that shows us the underlying patterns in our dataset.
 Here are the top 4 I have chosen to evaluate.